multicast/hands-off/README-initrd.txt

 and copy on the dashslashdash_0.1_all.udeb:

-  wget -N http://hands.com/d-i/udebs/dashslashdash_0.1_all.udeb -O /mnt/tmp/dashslashdash_0.1_all.udeb
+  wget -N http://hands.com/d-i/udebs/dashslashdash_0.2_all.udeb -O /mnt/tmp/dashslashdash_0.2_all.udeb

 then chroot into the initrd:

   chroot /mnt /bin/sh

-then install the udeb, and discard the udeb itself, and exit the chroot:
+then unpack the udeb, and discard the udeb itself, and exit the chroot:

-  udpkg -i /tmp/dashslashdash_0.1_all.udeb
+  udpkg --unpack /tmp/dashslashdash_0.2_all.udeb
-  rm /tmp/dashslashdash_0.1_all.udeb
+  rm /tmp/dashslashdash_0.2_all.udeb
   exit

-You might want to edit the /mnt/dashslashdash.cfg preseed file so that it defults to your local server rather than http://hands.com, that way you can audit the files and be sure that I don't subsequently change them.
+You might want to edit the /mnt/dashslashdash.sh preseed file so that it defults to your local server rather than http://hands.com, that way you can audit the files and be sure that I don't subsequently change them.
 (Paranoia is your friend).